There are many browser security issues that can affect the functionality of the Chargify Hosted Pages when placed inside an iframe on your site.

 If you are using unique reference numbers to connect customers in Chargify with records in your own system, be aware that the Public Signup Page always creates a new customer in Chargify along with the subscription.
 Because of this, a Public Signup Page can only be used for the customer’s first signup.

 Once the customer exists in Chargify, in order to create additional subscriptions under the same customer record, you will need to use Chargify Direct or the API, and pass the id of the existing customer.
-Additional subscriptions can also be created in the Admin UI by selecting “Choose an Existing Customer.”
+Additional subscriptions can also be created in the application by selecting “Choose an Existing Customer.”

 An alternative is to use components to represent additional items within a single subscription.